MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-12-15-integrating-weather-company-data-with-mobile-foundation.md

   name: Ryan Berger
 ---

-# Integrating Weather Company Data with Mobile Foundation
+## Integrating Weather Company Data with Mobile Foundation

-## Introduction

 Connecting Bluemix services is a simple way to greatly extend the functions of an application.
 One way to do this is by using a Mobile Foundation adapter.
 Adapters can connect many services together, letting the developer focus on security and efficiency by simplifying the way an app accesses the cloud.

 ## Contents